-The company lowers the risk through relevant operational procedures and the examination of the audit unit; however, it cannot be guaranteed that, under the changeful technology threats, the
+The company lowers the risk through relevant operational procedures and the examination of the audit unit; however, it cannot be guaranteed that, under the changeful technology threats, the company's operation will not be attacked by the new risks.
+Nevertheless, the company still continue to engage in the investment of the information security protection and reinforce the emergency responding capability.

-(II) Basis and foundation of the method for listing assets and liabilities assessment

-1. The listing policy of the inventory valuation loss

-Inventories are measured at the cost and net realizable value whichever is lower.
+- (II) Basis and foundation of the method for listing assets and liabilities assessment - 1.
+The listing policy of the inventory valuation loss Inventories are measured at the cost and net realizable value whichever is lower.
 When comparing costs and net realizable values, they are based on individual items except for the same type of inventory.
 The net realizable value refers to the balance of the estimated selling price under normal circumstances minus the estimated cost of completion and the estimated cost of completing the sale.
 The calculation of inventory cost is based on the weighted average method.